Facebook rejects co-founder call for breakup, senator urges US antitrust probe

 "Accountability of tech companies can only be achieved through the painstaking introduction of new rules for the internet.
 That is exactly what Mark Zuckerberg has called for."

-U.S. Senator Richard Blumenthal, a Democrat, told CNBC on Thursday he thinks Facebook needs to be broken up and that the Justice Department's antitrust division needs to begin an investigation.
+U.S. Senator Richard Blumenthal, a Democrat, told CNBC he thinks Facebook should be broken up and that the Justice Department's antitrust division needs to begin an investigation.

 Antitrust law makes such a proposal tough to execute because the government would have to take the company to court and win.
 It is rare to break up a company but not unheard of, with Standard Oil and AT&T being the two biggest examples.

 "It's been 15 years since I co-founded Facebook at Harvard, and I haven't worked at the company in a decade.
-But I feel a sense of anger and responsibility," Hughes said in the New York Times piece.
+But I feel a sense of anger and responsibility," Hughes said.

+Facebook lost several executives after a bruising series of privacy and disinformation scandals since 2016.
+The founders of Instagram and WhatsApp have left, as has the executive who took over WhatsApp last year.

+Chief Product Officer Chris Cox, who had been at the company for 13 years and was one of Zuckerberg's closest lieutenants, stepped down in March around the same time Facebook announced a pivot towards more private messaging.

+Critics say the company's pivot to privacy, which will introduce more encrypted communications, will restrict Facebook's ability to police propaganda, hate speech and other abusive behavior.
+Cox focused on improving tools to catch banned content in recent years.

+Despite its scandals, the company's core business has proven resilient.
+Facebook has blown past earnings estimates in the past two quarters and its stock price barely budged in response to Hughes' opinion piece.

-Hughes also suggested Zuckerberg should be held responsible for privacy and other lapses at the company.
+Hughes suggested Zuckerberg should be held responsible for privacy and other lapses at the company, echoing a call earlier this month by Democratic U.S. Senator Ron Wyden to hold the CEO individually liable for "repeated violations" of privacy.

 "The government must hold Mark accountable.
-For too long, lawmakers have marvelled at Facebook’s explosive growth and overlooked their responsibility to ensure that Americans are protected and markets are competitive," he said.
+For too long, lawmakers have marveled at Facebook's explosive growth and overlooked their responsibility to ensure that Americans are protected and markets are competitive," Hughes said.

 LAWMAKER PRESSURE

-Senator Elizabeth Warren, a Democratic presidential candidate, in March vowed to break up Facebook, Amazon.com Inc and Alphabet Inc's Google if elected U.S. president to promote competition in the tech sector.
+Senator Elizabeth Warren, who is seeking the Democratic nomination for the 2020 presidential election, has vowed to break up Facebook, Amazon.com Inc and Alphabet Inc's Google if elected.

 "Today's big tech companies have too much power—over our economy, our society, & our democracy.
 They've bulldozed competition, used our private info for profit, hurt small businesses & stifled innovation.
 It's time to #BreakUpBigTech," Warren said on Twitter on Thursday.

-Representative Ro Khanna, a California Democrat, said in a statement he agreed in retrospect that U.S. regulators "should not have approved Facebook’s acquisition of Instagram & WhatsApp in 2012."
+Representative Ro Khanna, a California Democrat, said in a statement he agreed in retrospect that U.S. regulators should not have approved Facebook's acquisition of Instagram and WhatsApp.

-He said that "the way forward is to heavily scrutinize future mergers and to ensure no company has anti-competitive platform privileges."
+"The way forward is to heavily scrutinize future mergers and to ensure no company has anti-competitive platform privileges," Khanna said.

-In one of a number of security and privacy scandals to hit the company, Facebook is accused of inappropriately sharing information belonging to 87 million users with the now-defunct British political consulting firm Cambridge Analytica.
+In one of a number of scandals to hit the company, Facebook is accused of inappropriately sharing information belonging to 87 million users with the now-defunct British political consulting firm Cambridge Analytica.

-The company has been in advanced talks with the U.S. Federal Trade Commission to settle a year-old investigation and said last month it expected to spend between US$3 billion and US$5 billion on a penalty.
+Facebook has been in advanced talks with the U.S. Federal Trade Commission to settle a year-old investigation and said last month it expected to spend between US$3 billion and US$5 billion.

 On Monday, Republican and Democratic U.S. senators criticized reported plans for the settlement, calling on the FTC to impose harsher penalties and more restrictions on Facebook's business practices.